-- 4.1 All staff and third parties must comply with the Company Anti-Modern Slavery Policy and avoid any activity that might lead to, or suggest, a breach of the Policy. - 4.2 All staff and third parties are required to raise any concerns about any issue or suspicion of modern slavery in any parts of the Company's business or supply chains of any supplier tier at the earliest possible stage. - 4.3 If any staff believe or suspect a breach of the Company Anti-Modern Slavery Policy has occurred or that it may occur the individual must notify either their line manager, the People & Culture Department or the Legal Team as soon as possible. - 4.4 If staff are unsure about whether a particular act, the treatment of workers more generally, or their working conditions within any tier of the Company's supply chains constitutes any of the various forms of modern slavery, this should be raised as set out in paragraph 5.3.
+- 4.1 All staff and third parties must comply with the Company Anti-Modern Slavery Policy and avoid any activity that might lead to, or suggest, a breach of the Policy. - 4.2 All staff and third parties are required to raise any concerns about any issue or suspicion of modern slavery in any parts of the Company's business or supply chains of any supplier tier at the earliest possible stage.
+Concerns may also be reported confidentially to 'Unseen' a UK based charity who provide information and guidance about any potential modern slavery issue.